Tadhg Gaelach Ó Súilleabháin: Death and legacy

 Tadhg Gaelach Ó Súilleabháin is said to have collapsed and died while praying inside St. Patrick's Church in Waterford in April 1795, and lies buried in Ballylaneen.
-Upon hearing of the death of his close friend and fellow poet, Donnchadh Ruadh Mac Conmara composed a eulogy for Ó Súilleabháin in New Latin verse.
+Upon hearing of the death of his close friend and fellow poet, Donnchadh Ruadh Mac Conmara composed a eulogy for Ó Súilleabháin in Neo-Latin verse.

 While manuscripts of Ó Súilleabháin's Christian poetry had already circulated before his death, and in 1802 a printed collection of twenty-five religious poems was published at Clonmel under the title Timothy O'Sullivan's Irish Pious Miscellany.
 Between 1816 and 1879 more than a dozen new editions of the Pious Miscellany were printed and sold in Clonmel, Cork City, Limerick, and Dublin, which leaves little doubt that it was the most widely read Irish-language book ever published before the later Gaelic revival.
 A collection of Tadhg Gaelach's hymns were published by an tAthair Pádraig Ua Duinnín in Dublin in 1903.